Circular Textile Innovation Accelerator

 Martan

 MARTAN is a circular fashion brand that turns waste textiles from the luxury hotel industry into colourful and surprising outfits.
 The brand operates at the intersection of ready-to-wear, art and sustainability.
-MARTAN produces all of its collection from upcycled fabrics and within Europe
+MARTAN produces most of its collection with upcycled or deadstock fabrics.
+The majority of the brand’s pieces are made-to-order in Amsterdam.

 By Rockland

-By Rockland designs, produces and supplies fully customized sustainable workwear for corporate employees in collaboration with well-known and up-and-coming Dutch designers.
+By Rockland designs, produces and supplies fully customised sustainable workwear for corporate employees in collaboration with well-known and up-and-coming Dutch designers.
 The company uses materials such as GOTS-certified cotton while considering wear resistance and washability criteria.
-Rockland's production occurs in Europe’s slow fashion studios.
+Most of By Rockland’s production occurs in Amsterdam’s slow fashion studios.

 Hollands Wol Collectief